- The Academic Program

 The Pembroke Hill School does not discriminate in its practices or policies on the basis of race, color, religion, national or ethnic origin, disability, sex, sexual orientation or age.
-Moreover, Pembroke Hill School does not discriminate against otherwise qualified students in any of the school’s programs or activities on the basis of race, color, religion, national or ethnic origin, disability, sex or sexual orientation of the student consistent with the school’s goal of maintaining a diverse student body.
+Moreover, Pembroke Hill does not discriminate against other qualified students in any of the school’s programs or activities on the basis of race, color, religion, national or ethnic origin, disability, sex or sexual orientation of the student consistent with the school’s goal of maintaining a diverse student body.

 Harassment is defined as:

-Any unwelcome overt or covert gesture, written, verbal or physical act, or any electronic communication that is reasonably perceived as being motivated by characteristics such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or mental, physical or sensory disability, or by another distinguishing characteristic, that takes place on the property of The Pembroke Hill School or at any function sponsored by PHS and that negatively affects an individual of one or more of the aforementioned groups.
+Any unwelcome overt or covert gesture, written, verbal or physical act, or any electronic communication that is reasonably perceived as being motivated by characteristics such as race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity and expression, or mental, physical or sensory disability, or by another distinguishing characteristic, that takes place on the property of The Pembroke Hill School or at any function sponsored by PHS that negatively affects an individual of one or more of the aforementioned groups.

 Specifically, these behaviors may include, but are not limited to, the following:

 In order to raise general awareness, members of the school community must be educated on the topic of harassment on a continuing basis.
-Methods of an educational component may include speakers, corporate panels, videos and assemblies.
+Methods of an educational component may include speakers, panels, videos and assemblies.

 Child Abuse And Neglect Policy

 The safety of our children is of utmost importance to us.
 All PHS faculty and staff members are mandated reporters of any suspected abuse and must comply with the Missouri Child Abuse and Neglect laws.
 PHS will report any physical or verbal abuse, and/or neglect of a child to the Missouri Division of Family Services Child Abuse Hotline.
-More specific information on this process can be obtained from the principal.
+More specific information on this process can be obtained from the division head.

 Smoking And Other Tobacco Use

-Smoking by students and/or the possession or use of any other tobacco product, electronic cigarette, or “vaping” device is prohibited in any school building; in vehicles parked on school property; at school-sponsored activities, programs or events and on school-owned or operated property.
+Smoking by students and/or the possession or use of any other tobacco product, electronic cigarette or “vaping” device is prohibited in any school building; in vehicles parked on school property, at school-sponsored activities, programs or events, and on school-owned or operated property.
 Students may not smoke, vape, use or be in possession of tobacco in any form throughout the school day anywhere on campus or in the immediate vicinity of school.
 This includes smokeless tobacco products and applies to all school-related activities.
 If students ignore this policy, they will receive three detentions, lose privileges such as honors study periods and open campus for four weeks, and parents will be contacted.
 A second violation will result in an appearance before the Honor Council and possible suspension.

 Dangerous Weapons Guidelines